Touching Worlds LLC

 The difference between Yoga and Tai Chi/Qigong is Tai Chi and Qigong are slow or tapping coordinated movements with the stretching within the movement where as Yoga is usually a holding pose or stretch until the stretch is achieved.
 Tai Chi, Qigong and Yoga are meditative and involve movement and stretching.

-Conscious Collage Creating is a virtual class I offer that uses your intuition for paper collage-making that Stephanie Siddiqui came up with.
-Consciously create what you emotionally react to for healing.
+Conscious Creating is about feeling creative or playful or unsure.
+Use your intuition for whatever artistic media you like to use.
+You can create paper collages, digital art, sketch, paint, weave, carve, knit, etc... use this creative time together to be inspired and share your artistic expression/passion/insights.
+Consciously create what you emotionally react to for wellness and healing.
 It may be because of the color, shape, texture, meaning, activity you like to do/did/will do, or brings up a memory.
-Create a paper collage with others with the intention of expressing what is important to you at this moment for healing.
-For the virtual class, please have: 1.
+Create with others with the intention of expressing what is important to you at this moment for healing with a different theme each month.
+Please come to be inspired by yourself and others and to please share your visual art talents.
+My main art media will be paper collages.
+If you like to make a paper collage during class, please have: 1.
 Have a sketchbook or loose paper 2.
 Tape, a glue stick, or adhesive tabs 3.
 Have 5-15 pages of images or words from magazines or photos or printouts that emotionally excite you for known or unknown reasons.
 Find images in the mail advertisements, old photos that you can cut up, or go to your local library for free magazines/advertisements or ask friends if they have anything.
-We will cut out the imagery/words, arrange the collage, glue it, and share what we have done.
-The goal would be to find connection with others as we use the visual arts to allow us to express what inspires, calms, or motivates us on our journey of healing.
-Risks are not completing or not feeling inspired and this is okay, we can meet again to complete or get more ideas or inspiration for the collage creation.
-Benefits would be joy, healing, connection, and motivation to do or feel more.
-Warning: Do what you are able, physically, mentally, and emotionally.
-All abilities and creativity are welcome.
+4. We will cut out the imagery/words, arrange the collage, glue it, and share what we have done.

 Sing and Share Freely is a virtual class that combines community singing and open microphone (mic) for people sing and to share their creativity.
 This is a class that Stephanie Siddiqui came up with combining the two formats.
 Participants are invited to join in song together and space will be created for individuals to share in an open mic format (but not required!).
 Why is singing healing?
 Stimulating the vagus nerve benefits your autonomic nervous system and mental health which gives a sense of calmness, compassion, and community.
 The vagus nerve is connected to your vocal cords and the muscles at the back of your throat.
 Singing, humming, chanting, and gargling can activate these muscles and stimulate your vagus nerve.
 Come to listen, participate and have fun!
 No Musical Experience Needed.
 The goal as we sing community songs is to connect and express what inspires, calms, or motivates us as we journey toward healing.
 Some call this style of singing, paperless singing or sing-outs... it is not performance-based singing.
 Risks and mistakes are encouraged as we share our sacred voices and hearts together through songs, poetry, or visual art for healing.
 No need to share if you don't want to, you could sing with us on mute while you are cooking or resting in bed, or creating more art.
 For optimal virtual singing, we will mute ourselves while learning a song or chanting.
 If one feels comfortable with a song, we can take turns, unmute and sing a line from a song to the group or be creative and change a line, etc... or lead/share a song for the group as well.
 The benefits would be healing and connection with others as we stimulate the vagus nerve.
 Remember the ABCs...
 Always Be Comfortable.
 All singing and creative sharing abilities are welcome.
 Singing unmuted and sharing with others are optional.
 We will be singing non-religious and uplifting songs for all people.